SRSG-Workshops/spreadsheets/_episodes/00-intro.md

 spreadsheet programs, it can be very difficult, if not impossible, to replicate your steps (much less retrace anyone else's).
 In particular, if your stats or figures require you to do more complex calculations.
-Furthermore, in doing calculations in a spreadsheet, it’s easy to accidentally apply a slightly different formula to multiple adjacent cells.
-When using a command-line based statistics program like R or Python, it’s practically impossible to apply a calculation to one observation in your dataset but not another unless you’re doing it on purpose.
+Furthermore, in doing calculations in a spreadsheet, it is easy to accidentally apply a slightly different formula to multiple adjacent cells.
+When using a command-line based statistics program like R or Python, it’s practically impossible to apply a calculation to one observation in your dataset but not another unless you are doing it on purpose.

 ## Using spreadsheets for data entry and cleaning